Back to project

 CMS Architecture Design

 Before opening Webflow, work began with an exhaustive audit of existing content across the Group's legacy sites.
-The goal: identify every content type, its attributes, its relationships with other content, and its display requirements on the front-end.
+The goal: identify every content type, its attributes, its relationships with other content, and its front-end display requirements.

 This mapping work resulted in the design of 21 interconnected CMS collections, organized with a color-coded system by content universe to facilitate back-office navigation:

 Each collection was built with extreme granularity.
-Take the Venues collection, with over 20 structured fields:
+The Venues collection alone includes over 20 structured fields:

-- A Plan PDF field allowing visitors to download the venue floor plan
+• A Plan PDF field allowing visitors to download the venue floor plan directly

-- A Next Venue (Reference) field automatically feeding the "Discover next" block — creating internal SEO linking without manual intervention
+• A Next Venue (Reference) field automatically feeding the "Discover next" block — internal SEO linking with zero manual effort

-This same rigor was applied to every collection.
-The Articles collection features a complete editorial system: Author, Category, Next Article (internal linking), Reading Time, Image Layout (left/right), and dual Body + Body 2 fields separated by an image gallery.
-The Trade Details collection introduces a double reference — to both Trades (parent) AND The Houses — creating a cross-matrix enabling displays like "Pastry at Dalloyau" or "Service at Potel et Chabot".
+This same level of rigor was applied to every collection.
+The Articles collection features a complete editorial system: Author, Category, Next Article (internal linking), Reading Time, Image Layout (left/right), and dual Body + Body 2 fields separated by an inline gallery.
+The Trade Details collection introduces a double reference — to both Trades (parent) AND The Houses — creating a cross-matrix enabling displays like "Pastry at Dalloyau" or "Service at Potel et Chabot."

 HelpText Writing: Turning the CMS into a Self-Guided Tool

-One of the project's most important investments — and least visible — was writing custom helpTexts in French for every CMS field.
-Over 120 fields were documented directly in the Webflow interface:
+One of the project's most structurally important investments — and least visible to the outside.
+Over 120 CMS fields were documented with custom helpTexts, written in the marketing team's own vocabulary:

 "Title displayed in Google results and browser tabs.
 Ideally 50-60 characters."